 During the first half of the United States History curriculum, 1587 - 1865, students examine the evolution of America.
 The class begins with the Colonial Experience, then moves to the Revolutionary War with emphasis on the development of a national government.
 Students also tackle significant events that occurred between 1846 - Present, beginning with the Civil War, the Reconstruction Era, Western Expansion, the growth of industry and finally the formation of urban America following World War II.
-(1 credit at the end of each term)
+All students will sit for the United States History Regents exam at the culmination of course in June.